Breast Lift (Mastopexy) in Boston

 PROCEDURE FOR BREAST LIFT

-Breast lift is an outpatient operation performed under sedation or general anesthetic.
+Breast lifts are an outpatient operation performed under sedation or general anesthetic.
 There are many types or techniques for breast lift.

-Most breast lifts will necessitate a short “lollipop” shaped scar while longer “Anchor” or “inverted-T” approaches are used for women who correction of significant sagging and skin tightening.
-During the procedure, breast tissue is preserved and excess skin is removed from the lower breast and around the areola to help create a rounded, lifted, and better contour.
+Many patients will have the best and most dramatic change with an “Anchor” or “inverted-T” scars, with correction of significant sagging and skin tightening.
+During the procedure, breast tissue is typically preserved and excess skin is removed from the lower breast and around the areola to help create a rounded, lifted, and better contour.

 The areola are usually reduced in size and moved up while maintaining connection to the breast tissue beneath.
 It is often beneficial to use liposuction to contour excess fat deposits in the armpit area.
 Long-acting local anesthetic is instilled for post-operative comfort, and the incisions are closed with dissolving sutures.
 We rarely use drains.